 AGACNP students will complete courses in assessment, diagnosis and treatment of adults and older adults.
 Students receive a strong background in pharmacology, diagnostic reasoning and decision-making skills.
 Some courses are available online, but all clinical related courses for the program are completed in a face to face format.
 Additional coursework will emphasize interprofessional education, geriatric syndromes, health promotion in vulnerable adults and the development of the AGACNP role.

-The program provides two degree tracks: a Master's of Nursing (M.N.) or a Doctor of Nursing Practice (D.N.P.).
+The program provides two tracks.
 Both options offer a practice-focused curriculum that will support an entry into a career trajectory for those pursuing expert clinical practice and leadership.

 Graduates from the AGACNP program are eligible for national certification as an adult gerontology acute care nurse practitioner (AGACNP).

 The general competencies that must be met for the master of nursing for the AGACNP, FNP, HSOL, MNE, NA, NMW, PNP and PMHNP programs are: